Carina Tyrrell

-Dr. Carina Tyrrell (born 24 October 1989) is a British-Swiss public health physician, investor, and philanthropist who is a former Miss England and Miss United Kingdom.
+Carina Tyrrell (born 24 October 1989) is a British-Swiss public health physician, investor, philanthropist, and Fellow at the University of Cambridge who was crowned Miss England and Miss United Kingdom in 2014.
 Tyrrell graduated from the University of Cambridge with first-class honours, featured on the front page of The Times for her work to deliver the Oxford–AstraZeneca COVID-19 vaccine, and is known for making international news for being the first woman from one of the world's top universities, to participate in Miss World.

 Early life and education

 Tyrrell was born in Geneva, Switzerland, and attended the International School of Geneva where she learned to speak French fluently.
 In 2009, she went on to study Natural Sciences at the University of Cambridge graduating from Murray Edwards College, Cambridge.

 She read medicine at Cambridge University Medical School where she graduated with a Bachelor of Medicine, Bachelor of Surgery (MB BChir), a Master of Public Health (MPH), and was featured as one of the most impressive students by the Business Insider.